The Norfolk Wildlife Trust Cley Marshes is truly the premiere bird watching spot of North Norfolk, and possibly the UK.

 And great to think it all started here in Norfolk!
 And what an incredibly appealing site it is.

-Cley is a very typical picturesque North Norfolk village full of flint stone houses, very narrow streets, and lots of lovely independent shops such as a deli, fish smokery, gallery, pottery shop and a pub.
+Cley is a very typical picturesque North Norfolk village full of flint stone houses, very narrow streets, and lots of lovely independent shops such as a deli, fish smokery, gallery, pottery shop and a pub (as at 2019 - closed).
 Take some time to wander around this friendly village whilst in the area.

 When you walk to either end of the village you’ll see huge swathes of marshland heading out towards the coast (as in the above picture).
 But back in the Middle Ages, this marshland was covered by the sea, and the boats were able to come right up the channels to a harbour near the church.